3 Life-Changing Hair Straightening Treatment for Your Hair Type

 There are many straightening services on the market to help turn frizzy or non-straight hair types into smoother, sleeker locks.
 At the end of the day, it boils down to finding the best hair straightening treatment for your needs and hair type.
-Read on for some pros and cons for each of the most popular in-salon treatments:
+Read on for some pros and cons for each of the most popular in-salon keratin hair straightening treatments:

 3 Fantastic Chemical Hair Straightening Treatments

 Also known as thermal reconditioning, Japanese hair straightening or “rebonding” works through chemically altering hair bonds.
-Protein bonds in every curly strand is reconfigured to a “straight” hair bond to permanently change its structure.
-This results in a complete straightening of curls.
+Protein bonds in every curly strand is reconfigured to a “straight” hair bond to change its structure permanently.
+This results in a complete permanent hair straightening treatment of curls.

 It’s best to do this treatment in a salon with a professional.
 If the straightening solution is left on for too long, it can leave hair thin and brittle.
 The process takes approximately three to four hours or longer, depending on the condition of your hair.
 Expect to visit the salon every four to six months for maintenance.

 2. Brazilian Keratin Treatments

 A more common method, Brazilian treatments are first and foremost a keratin treatment.
-Hair is straightened by coating the hair in keratin proteins that fill in gaps in the strand, effectively smoothening it out.
-Hot irons are then used to lock in the keratin, which works to give smoothness and loads of shine as well.
+Hair is straightened by coating it in keratin proteins that fill gaps in the strand, effectively smoothening it.
+Hot irons are then used to lock in the keratin, which gives smoothness and loads of shine.
 The treatment typically lasts between six weeks to three months.
 Within this period, clients have reported more manageable, less frizzy locks.

-Brazilian keratin sessions are less risky than their Japanese counterpart; however, they can still damage hair through the chemical formaldehyde, which is added during the process.
-This is the best hair straightening treatment for those who have color-processed hair or dry and damaged locks.
+Brazilian keratin sessions are less risky than their Japanese counterpart; however, they can still damage hair through the chemical formaldehyde added during the process.
+This is the best hair straightening treatment for those with color-processed hair or dry and damaged locks.
 The keratin protein helps fill in porous hair cells.